 While publishing their first book, many writers find the process of creating a copyright page often confusing.
-As a part of the front matter, the copyright page is an integral part of a well-formatted eBook.
+As a part of the front matter, the copyright page is an integral part of a well-formatted book.
 The copyright page is a standard requirement for any book, be it fiction, non-fiction, or educational.
 The same holds true for eBooks as well.

 What is a Copyright Page?

 The United States Library of Congress explains that copyright law protects “original works of authorship including literary, dramatic, musical, and artistic works, such as poetry, novels, movies, songs, computer software, and architecture.”

 A copyright page is usually found on the back of the book’s title page.
 It is an integral part of print books.
 The page’s content starts in the mid-way and is centered, or it is justified to the left corner of the page.
 The copyright page in an eBook is similar, and it appears after the title page and before the dedication or table of the content page.